piazzones/maratona.discover_1/README.md

 Customizei algumas cores para combinarem com a linguagem visual que geralmente utilizo.
 <br>
-*I custom some of the project colors, to match my visual identity.
-Also, added a button to change the application to dark mode.*
+*I custom some of the project colors, to match my visual identity.*

 ## 📝 Licença